June 2021 Board Meeting

 Internal Audit Report

-Internal Auditor Mr. Jeff Hyman presented the internal audit annual report to the committee.
-The internal audit department completed 14 audit engagements and performed consulting services in various areas in accordance with, and in addition to, the fiscal year 2020 PSRS/PEERS audit plan.
-Mr. Hyman also reviewed the internal audit plan for fiscal year 2021.
+Director of Internal Audit, Mr. Jeff Hyman presented the internal audit annual report to the committee.
+The internal audit department completed 12 audit engagements and performed consulting services in various areas in accordance with, and in addition to, the fiscal year 2021 PSRS/PEERS audit plan.
+Mr. Hyman also reviewed the internal audit plan for fiscal year 2022.

 Regular Board Meeting

-The open session minutes from the April 6, 2020 meeting were approved by unanimous vote.
+The open session minutes from the April 11 and April 12, 2021 meeting were approved by unanimous vote.

 Order of Business

-Assistant Executive Director, Investments Mr. Craig Husting reviewed the investment performance for the period ended March 31, 2020.
-The 1-year PSRS/PEERS investment return was reported as -1.0% while the fiscal year return (July 1, 2019 thru March 31, 2020) was reported as -4.3%.
+Assistant Executive Director, Investments, Mr. Craig Husting and Ms. Margaret Jadallah from Verus reviewed the investment performance for the period ended March 31, 2021.
+The one-year PSRS/PEERS investment return was reported as 29.5%, while the fiscal year return (July 1, 2020 through March 31, 2021) was reported as 19.3%.

-Mr. Husting reviewed ongoing investment activities, which included estimated investment performance through May 31, 2020.
-The estimated fiscal year investment return (July 1, 2019 thru May 31, 2020) was reported as approximately 1.8%.
-Mr. Husting discussed the investment markets, rebalancing activity in March and April and the current PSRS/PEERS asset allocation.
+Mr. Husting reviewed ongoing investment activities, which included estimated investment performance through May 31, 2021.
+The estimated fiscal year investment return (July 1, 2020 through May 31, 2021) was reported as approximately 25.3%.
+Mr. Husting discussed the investment markets, rebalancing activity in April and May, and the current PSRS/PEERS asset allocation.

 Annual Banking Resolution